fleetdm/fleet/proposals/improv-mac-os-vuln-detection.md

 try to match the software vendor and name parts against the CPE vendor and product parts (standardizing the values when needed) and then we can programmatically look at the version (and the rest of the CPE parts) to determine what CVEs match a given CPE.
-In other words, instead of looking at CPEs as just strings, we should be looking at them as graphs:
+In other words, instead of looking at CPEs as just strings, we should be looking at them as sets:

 So this: